GloveDotCom/meetup/bowery/README.md

 ### Bowery Hosted
 * install sofware dependencies
 * make code changes using vim or favor IDE (if you are into those things)
-* see updates by Select File > Open in Browser (hosted on Google Cloud)
+* see updates by Select File > Open in Browser (note the app is  binded to port 8732)

 ###Cloud Deployment
 * [install docker] - lastest version